 75' Little Harbor is now undergoing a complete refit.
+Actually this is way beyond a refit.
+Ares custom yachts (Ft Lauderdale) is using this boat to showcase their abilities.
+Every piece of hardware was removed from the decks and rebuilt, rechromed or replaced.
+Every hose, battery, system is replaced, updated and serviced.
 She was a nice boat when they started but now she will be spectacular.
-Stars & Stripes blue topsides, teak decks removed and glassed, engines rebuilt.
+Stars & Stripes blue topsides, teak decks removed and glassed, .
 Twin helms, twin cockpits, walk in engine room and fully updated electronics and audio/visual.
 Ft Lauderdale

 Leagal Ease is a very special example of the 47 Sabreline cockpit motor yacht.
 She is powered by 420 Yanmars with 2400 hours.
 Bright classy cherry interior with fresh soft goods.
 Lower helm, full teak & holly cabin soles and bow thruster.
 Bottom service just completed and fresh Garmin touch screen MFD's and HD radar.
 Only $319,000. or best offer.

 We have sold a number of these boats and cruisers who want economy and speed this is the boat.
 Ideal for a couple but can accomadate 4 with ease.
 Dual helm, twin electronic Volvos.
 This boat was recently serveyed, updated, service and delivered here from NE.